0xForest/FlippyBird/README.md

 There are minor asset swaps and more features to come!

-This was all created to learn a bit of C, and flipper plugin develeopment, I hope it helps you in some way too. :)
+This was all created to learn a bit of C, and flipper plugin development, I hope it helps you in some way too. :)

 ## Building: